o355/PyWeather/README.md

+**Notice: PyWeather is not certified to work with Python 3.7, and is being tested at this time.**

 ## Welcome to PyWeather (0.6.3 beta)!
 Welcome to PyWeather, the fun way to check the weather in a terminal.
 Thanks for being here!